 Cervical cancer occurs in the cells of the cervix which is the lower part of the uterus that connects to the vagina.
 It is usually caused by human papillomavirus (HPV) which is a sexually transmitted infection.

-There are many myths regarding cervical cancer which results in a lot of confusion about the causes, treatment, and prevention of cervical cancer.
+There are many cervical cancer myths which results in a lot of confusion about the causes, treatment, and cervical cancer prevention.

 Myth 1: You need a Pap test every year.